 The University reserves the right to limit enrolment in any course, course section, or program, but will make every reasonable effort to offer courses required for specific programs and give priority in course registration to students in that program.
 It does not guarantee enrolment in any course or course section not required for a student's program.
-Registration is not completed until fees are paid.
-Not every course described in this calendar will necessarily be offered in any given year.
-The academic timetable is normally posted by latewinter.
+Registration is not considered complete until fees are paid.
+Not every course described in this Calendar will necessarily be offered in any given year.
+The academic timetable is normally posted by early spring.